cedvdb/logger_io/README.md

 Durations for logger_io, 20 debug log (5 times): (1 ms, 2 ms, 2 ms, 1 ms, 2 ms)
 Duration for logger, 20 debug log (5 times): (15 ms, 16 ms, 16 ms, 16 ms, 13 ms)
 ```

+### How can I do X ?

+The code of this library is simple, if you wonder how you can do something, chances are you'll find your answer by reading the source code.